Yagovcb/Yagovcb/README.md

 #### I am a Senior Software Developer and Software Architect student

 - My name is Yago, I am a software engineer and currently live in Brazil.
-- I work with development for at least 5 years, I have experience with many technologies but I stand out with Architecture student and Java.
+- I have been working with development for almost 7 years, I have experience with various technologies and I have a postgraduate degree in Software Architecture
+- My main languages are Java and Flutter
 ##

 <h4><b><samp>Frameworks and Languages</samp></b></h4>